Agriculture in India - statistics & facts

 Farming India’s vast lands and its livestock

 Inland fishing, peninsular India, and access to marine life in the Arabian Sea, Bay of Bengal, and Indian Ocean make up India’s aquaculture market.
-This sector contributed about five percent to agriculture and made the country one of the leading exporters in the aquaculture segment in the APAC region.India’s forestry sector, although not as significant in terms of direct GDP contribution, is important in providing industrial raw materials to other markets, including paper, pharma, furniture, and construction.
-On the other hand, over 2.19 million hectares of forest cover has been lost since 2001, over 300,000 hectares of which have been diverted towards mining and road construction.
+This sector contributed about seven percent to agriculture and made the country one of the leading exporters in the aquaculture segment in the APAC region.India’s forestry sector, although not as significant in terms of direct GDP contribution, is important in providing industrial raw materials to other markets, including paper, pharma, furniture, and construction.
+However, over 2.6 million hectares of forest cover has been lost since 2001, with over 350,000 hectares diverted towards mining and road construction.

 Imbalanced workforce and economic contribution

-Agriculture employment figures grew following the COVID years due to lockdowns, forcing migrant workers in Indian cities back to their rural homes.
-This is not necessarily the trend that the country needs.
+Agriculture employment figures have seen a shift due to the adoption of agritech innovations and modern farming methods.
 With a booming service sector and the government’s push towards self-sustainability within the manufacturing sector, India could use a redistribution of its workforce.On the bright side, the government’s push towards modernizing conventional farming methods and improving efficiency with the use of technology could be beneficial for the ever-increasing food demand, optimizing the workforce.
-India’s startup ecosystem fueled Agritech, albeit making little progress compared to other sectors.
-Estimates put the country’s Agritech market size at 24 billion U.S. dollars by 2025.
+India’s startup ecosystem fueled agritech, albeit making little progress compared to other sectors.